What Is a Bond and How Do Bond Investments Work?

 Although far from an exhaustive list, some of the major risks of investing in bonds include:

-- Credit Risk - Credit risk refers to the probability of not receiving your promised principal or interest at the contractually guaranteed time due to the issuer's inability or unwillingness to distribute it to you.
-Credit risk is frequently managed by sorting bonds into two broad groups - investment grade bonds and junk bonds.
-The absolute highest investment grade bond is a Triple AAA rated bond.
-Under almost all situations, the higher the bond's rating, the lower the chance of default, therefore the lower the interest rate the owner will receive as other investors are willing to pay a higher price for the bigger safety net as measured by financial ratios such as the number of times fixed obligations are covered by net earnings and cash flow or the interest coverage ratio.
+Credit risk refers to the probability of not receiving your promised principal or interest at the contractually guaranteed time due to the issuer's inability or unwillingness to distribute it to you.
+Credit risk is frequently managed by sorting bonds into two broad groups—investment-grade bonds and junk bonds.
+The absolute highest investment-grade bond is a Triple-A rated bond.
+Under almost all situations, the higher the bond's rating, the lower the chance of default, therefore the lower the interest rate the owner will receive.
+As with any investment, risks and rewards are a tradeoff.

-- Inflation Risk - There is always a chance that the government will enact policies, intentionally or unintentionally, that lead to widespread inflation.
-Unless you own a variable rate bond or the bond itself has some sort of built-in protection, a high rate of inflation can destroy your purchasing power as you may find yourself living in a world where prices for basic goods and services are far higher than you anticipated by the time you get your principal returned to you.
+There is always a chance that the government will enact policies, intentionally or unintentionally, that lead to widespread inflation.
+Unless you own a variable rate bond or the bond itself has some sort of built-in protection, a high rate of inflation can destroy your purchasing power.
+By the time you receive your principal back, you may find yourself living in a world where prices for basic goods and services are far higher than you anticipated.

-- Reinvestment Risk - When you invest in a bond, you know that it's probably going to be sending you interest income regularly (some bonds, known as zero-coupon bonds, do not distribute interest income in the form of checks or direct deposit but, instead, are issued at a specifically-calculated discount to par and mature at their face value with the interest effectively being imputed during the holding period and paid out all at once when maturity arrives).
+When you invest in a bond, you know that it's probably going to be sending you interest income regularly.
 There is a danger in this, though, in that you cannot predict ahead of time the precise rate at which you will be able to reinvest the money.
 If interest rates have dropped considerably, you'll have to put your fresh interest income to work in bonds yielding lower returns than you had been enjoying.

 Investors who don't want to own individual bonds but still desire a fixed income component in their portfolio might want to consider a pooled structure such as a bond fund, often structured as either a traditional mutual fund or an ETF.